davesag/flower-shop-test/README.md

 I have defined the following classes, all namespaced within a `FlowerBundler` module.

 * `Catalogue` — a singleton that allows flowers to be added and searched.
 This takes the place of any kind of object persistence.
+* `Chooser` — implements the core bundle selection logic.
+* `Flower` — has a name, code, list of bundles.
 * `FlowerBundle` — holds details of the flower count and price for a bundle of flowers.
-* `Flower` — has a name, code, list of bundles, and a `choose_bundles` method that implements the core bundle selection logic.
 * `Order` — a simple customer order that can be created via `Order.parse`
 * `OrderResult` — container for the processed result of an order
 * `Receipt` — a collection of order results with a copy of the initial customer order string and the total price.
 This can be output to formatted text via its `to_formatted` method.